JasmineOuO/MeaningfulNonsense/src/pages/blog/11-04-2020-beyond-the-edge.md

 “Also, one more thing.
 I now understand why you were afraid to tell me.
 And I don’t hate you, okay?
 All of this pain you were feeling, you didn’t want to tell me because you thought it was a selfish thing to do, right?
 You thought that you’d end up hurting me as well?”

 My breathing suddenly hitched.
-But just as quickly, I felt myself sucking in a breath and this time, the air suddenly felt a lot clearer.
+But just as quickly, I felt myself sucking in a breath and this time, the air felt a lot clearer.
 It felt lighter.
-It caused me to unconsciously inhale and exhale quickly, shakingly.
-It was evident that he already knew the answer before asking it, so I just turned away and returned my gaze to the glowing lights.
+It made me want to inhale and exhale quickly, shakingly.
+It was evident that he already knew the answer before asking, so I just turned away and returned my gaze to the glowing lights.
 They were so far, yet at the same time, they seemed to reach far enough to embrace me.
 To tell me that everything was going to be alright.

 “It’s a new day,” I whispered to myself before speaking louder, “You know I had always preferred the sunset.
-It was comforting reminder that I…that I finally made it to the end of the day.
-But the sunrise… it just reminded me that there was another day to endure.”
+It was a comforting reminder that I…that I finally made it to the end of the day.
+But the sunrise…," I shook my head, "it just reminded me that there was another day to endure.”

-Then I smiled, “I don’t feel that right now.”
+Then I smiled, “I can't feel it right now.”

-Shaking my head, “I thought that if I just gave it time, I would be able to feel less…” I said before exhaling.
+I shook my head again, “I thought that if I just gave it time, I would be able to feel less…” I said before exhaling.
 “But I guess in the end, deep down, I just really didn’t want to be alone in my thoughts.
 For a while, my mind manifested Grayson to be that person but it only encouraged me to stay in that nightmare.”

 Charlie continued to stare deeply into the sunrise.
 His mind remained in deep thought for a little while before saying, “It will get better Erin.
 There will be days where you won’t believe that, and that’s okay we will get through this together.
 But when it does happen…you should come up here and watch this.
 See that a brand-new day is about to begin.
 Take a deep breath.
 Reset.
 Then start again.”